Analytic inference with two-way clustering: Introduction

-We establish the asymptotic validity of our test both in a pointwise and uniform sense.
+We first focus on equality tests for univariate expectations and establish the asymptotic validity of our procedure both in a pointwise and uniform sense.
 To do so, we model the data as a dissociated, separately exchangeable array, following in particular \cite{ddg2021} and \cite{menzel2021bootstrap}.
 Then, we rely on results for such arrays, in particular the so-called Aldous-Hoover-Kallenberg representation \citep[see][]{Aldous1981,Hoover1979,kallenberg1989}.
-In the univariate case, our main insight is that even if estimators may not be asymptotically Gaussian and $\widehat{V}_1$ or $\widehat{V}_2$ may remain random asymptotically (once properly normalized), the distribution of our $t$-statistic is asymptotically more concentrated than a standard Gaussian distribution.
-As a result, the pointwise validity of our univariate tests holds under no further restriction on the data generating process (DGP).
+Our main insight is that even if the sample mean may not be asymptotically Gaussian and $\widehat{V}_1$ or $\widehat{V}_2$ may remain random asymptotically (once properly normalized), the distribution of our $t$-statistic is asymptotically more concentrated than a standard Gaussian distribution.
+As a result, the pointwise validity of our univariate tests holds under no further restriction on the DGP.
 Moreover, we show that our test is equivalent to the usual test whenever the usual $t$-statistic is asymptotically standard Gaussian.
 Hence, our method does not lead to any power loss asymptotically in cases where usual inference is justified.

-We obtain similar results for multivariate tests.
-However, for such tests, the properly normalized matrices $\widehat{V}_1$ and $\widehat{V}_2$ may converge to (random and) singular matrices.
-If so, our inference method may not be valid, an issue that also affects standard inference and has not been identified yet, to the best of our knowledge.
-Using a new result on Gaussian matrices, we give conditions under which the limits in distribution of $\widehat{V}_1$ and $\widehat{V}_2$ are invertible almost surely, implying that our method is still valid.
-We also suggest a Bonferroni correction based on $t$-tests only, which is conservative but does not require any additional conditions for its asymptotic validity.
-Finally, we also obtain uniform guarantees for univariate and multivariate tests, though we do have to impose restrictions on the DGPs.